gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - By contacting a QSA (Qualified Security Assessor) company that issues the certification

-#pagebreak()

-A company must meet certain requirements to be PCI
+A company must meet certain requirements to be PCI DSS compliant.
-DSS compliant.

 - These requirements concern the ways in which cardholder data is stored, processed and transmitted, but also how card data flows, how it is stored and which IT systems are used